-The following table sets forth, with respect to each of the executive officers of HSB who holds restricted shares of HSB common stock as of September 28, 2000, the number of restricted shares of HSB common stock as to which restrictions will lapse immediately prior to the completion of the merger.
+The following table sets forth, with respect to each of the executive officers who hold shares of restricted HSB common stock, the number of shares of restricted HSB common stock as to which restrictions will lapse immediately prior to the completion of the merger.

 NAME OF EXECUTIVE NUMBER OF SHARES OF RESTRICTED STOCK

-Richard H. Booth /
+Richard H. Booth 60,000

-Saul L. Basch ,
+Saul L. Basch 22,114

-Michael L. Downs
+Michael L. Downs 27,919

-John J. Kelley
+John J. Kelley 23,548

-William A. Kerr

-Normand Mercier 11,660

-R. Kevin Price 19,259

-William Stockdale 0

-Robert C. Walker 21, 151